Ethan Zohn: Personal life

 Zohn is Jewish.
 His father died from cancer when he was 14 years old.

 On April 30, 2002, Zohn called into the Howard Stern Show and shared he was working as a motivational speaker, often in Jewish venues where he shared how Judaism helped him achieve success.
 He also revealed he had gone on five dates with Jennifer Love Hewitt after meeting her back stage at the Live With Regis and Kelly show, and the two were regularly in touch by telephone (at the time).

 Zohn began dating fellow Survivor champion Jenna Morasca after her victory on Survivor: The Amazon in 2003.
 They both lived in Manhattan.
 In an interview on Rob Has a Podcast, it was revealed that Zohn and Morasca were considered to return in Survivor: South Pacific, after applying for The Amazing Race.
 The couple declined the offer, saying they were not interested in competing against each other.
 In February 2013, Zohn and Morasca confirmed that they had amicably ended their relationship.
 On July 21, 2015, Zohn announced his engagement to New York City interior designer Lisa Heywood.
-They were married on July 16, 2016 in North Bennington, Vermont in a Jewish ceremony.
+They were married on July 16, 2016, in North Bennington, Vermont, in a Jewish ceremony.
+Zohn and his wife advocate a paleo diet that is high in meat and vegetables.

 On April 30, 2009, Zohn was diagnosed with a rare type of cancer called CD20-positive Hodgkin's lymphoma.
 He started chemotherapy in May 2009.
 On September 14, 2009, he disclosed that after three months of intensive chemotherapy, his cancer returned.
 He underwent a new treatment, including a stem-cell transplant, to battle the rare form of Hodgkin's disease.
 Zohn received a "clean CT scan" in late April 2010 and remained in remission for nearly 20 months.
 In September 2011, Zohn confirmed that the cancer had returned in his chest.
 In early March 2013, Zohn announced via The Jeff Probst Show that he was cancer-free due to two rounds of stem cell transplants that he received from his brother.

+As of May 2021, Zohn lives in Hillsboro, New Hampshire.